kjarri/shinobi-vibe/README.md

 # Cloudflare Tunnel + Nginx + Shinobi Docker Compose Example

-This project demonstrates how to run two applications using Docker Compose:
+This vibe-coded project demonstrates how to run two applications using Docker Compose:

 1. **Web App**: A simple Nginx server that serves a static HTML page.
 This is used to verify that your Cloudflare Tunnel and local networking are working correctly.
 2. **Shinobi NVR**: A powerful open-source Network Video Recorder (NVR) for video surveillance, running in its own container.